 The Somerville is one of a family of ties invented by Topologist, who has a set of excellent articles and videos about them.

-Note that at the base of the loop, the rope now makes an X shape where it crosses itself.
+5Note that the standing part makes an X where it crosses itself.